pygfx/rendercanvas/docs/start.rst

 On the other hand, if you know your code always runs on the asyncio loop, you can fully make use of ``asyncio``.
 Dito for Trio.

+If you use Qt and get nervous from async code, no worries, when running on Qt, ``asyncio`` is not even imported.
+You can regard most async functions as syntactic sugar for pieces of code chained with ``call_later``.
+That's more or less how our async adapter works :)

 Freezing apps
 -------------